-According to Section 7.1.4.1 of the Baseline Requirements, the content of Issuer DN for the certificate issuer, shall be identical to the Subject DN of the issuing CA. In addition, if there are two or more CA certificates, including expired and revoked certificates, whose subject distinguished names can be compared as equal, the encoded content of the subject distinguished name field of the aforementioned certificate shall be byte-for-byte identical.
+According to Section 7.1.4.1 of the Baseline Requirements, the encoded content of the issuer DN field of certificates issued by an issuing CA shall be byte-for-byte identical with the encoded form of the subject DN field of the issuing CA's certificate.
+If there are two or more CA certificates, including expired and revoked CA certificates, whose subject DNs can be compared as equal, the encoded content of the subject DN field of the aforementioned certificates shall be byte-for-byte identical.